A blue birth control packet on a pink and light blue background

 It would be in your best interest to do so, though how important the stakes are depend on what type of birth control you're taking.
 If you are taking combination oral contraceptive (a pill that includes a form of estrogen and a form or progesterone) birth control there is far more room for error.
 A progesterone-only pill must be taken at the exact same time every day for it to be fully effective.
 Aim for the same time of day but don’t panic if you are an hour or two off.

-If you have any questions, it's always appropriate to ask your doctor.
-At Wisp we sell birth control at an affordable price, and it's very easy to connect with our medical team and get a birth control pills order online.
+If you have any questions, it's always appropriate to ask your medical provider.
+At Wisp we offer birth control at an affordable price, and it's very easy to connect with our medical team and request a birth control pills order online.

 Get Birth Control Online